Canon 60D vs Sony A77 II

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A77 II has an electronic viewfinder (2359k dots), while the 60D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the A77 II offers a wider field of view (100%) than the one in the 60D (96%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the A77 II has a higher magnification (0.73x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 60D and Sony A77 II in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A77 II and the 60D is in-body image stabilization (IBIS).
-The A77 II reduces the risk of handshake-induced blur with all attached lenses, while the 60D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The A77 II reduces the risk of handshake-induced blur with all attached lenses, while the 60D offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The 60D writes its imaging data to SDXC cards, while the A77 II uses SDXC or Memory Stick PRO Duo cards.
 The A77 II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 60D cannot take advantage of Ultra High Speed SD cards.